Audibene-GMBH/devops-challenge/README.md

 Welcome to Audibene's DevOps challenge :)

-Please try to complete the below requirements and send us a link to your public github repo containing the solution code.
+Please try to complete the below requirements and send us a link to your public github repo containing the solution code or alternatively give us your GitHub username so we can grant you permissions to this repository.

 ## Requirements